PowerShell/ProjectMercury/README.md

 Currently, AI Shell supports very basic configuration.
 One can creates a file named `config.json` under `~/.aish` to configure AI Shell, but it only supports declaring the default agent to use at startup.
-This way you do not need to select agents everytime you run `aish.exe`
+This way you do not need to select agents every time you run `aish.exe`

 Configuration of AI Shell will be improved in future releases to support custom key bindings, color themes and more.